Walk4Muscle/documents/Knowledge sharing.md

      - - -
      + **Q**: How to get started with Event Hubs using Java.
-       **A**: We can get started with Event Hubs by following the three steps below.
+       **A**: We can get started with Event Hubs by following three steps below.

        1. Create an Event Hub via Azure classic portal.
        2. Send messages to Event Hubs with `EventHubClient`.